dgraph-io/dgraph/contrib/config/terraform/aws/ha/README.md

 ### Note

-* The terraform setup is only tested with AWS [m5](https://aws.amazon.com/ec2/instance-types/m5/) instances.
+* The terraform setup has been tested to work well with AWS [m5](https://aws.amazon.com/ec2/instance-types/m5/) instances.

 * AWS ALBs (Application Load Balancers) configured with this template do not support gRPC load balancing.
-To get the best performance out of the dgraph cluster, you can use an externally configured load balancer with gRPC capabilities like [HA Proxy](https://www.haproxy.com/blog/haproxy-1-9-2-adds-grpc-support/) or [Nginx](https://www.nginx.com/blog/nginx-1-13-10-grpc/).
+To get the best performance out of the Dgraph cluster, you can use an externally configured load balancer with gRPC capabilities like [HA Proxy](https://www.haproxy.com/blog/haproxy-1-9-2-adds-grpc-support/) or [Nginx](https://www.nginx.com/blog/nginx-1-13-10-grpc/).